 While filming of season 8 overall took 10 months, filming of the battle of Winterfell took 11 weeks of night shoots – a schedule the production team referred to as “The Long Night” that inspired “We Survived The Long Night” jackets worn by the crew – with up to 750 people working through the night in temperatures at or near freezing, EW’s latest report revealed.
 Actors would huddle for warmth around space heaters in tents or seek shelter in the production trailers.
 One of the series’ regular actresses fainted, but returned to work the next day.

 The battle will cut between the various characters during the fight.

-“We’ve been building toward this since the very beginning, it’s the living against the dead, and you can’t do that in a 12-minute sequence,” series co-creator David Benioff told the magazine.
+“We’ve been building toward this since the very beginning, it’s the living against the dead, and you can’t do that in a 12-minute sequence,” Benioff said, according to the magazine’s November article.